-Gross margin declined 51 basis points to 5.36% in the second quarter of 2010 from 5.87% in the second quarter of 2009, which was a 10-year high for a second quarter.
-The drop year-over-year is driven primarily by our strategic decision to use gross margin as one component of our efforts to drive sales growth and thereby generate higher operating leverage, as well as a greater mix of lower-margin products and softer volumes in our fee-for-service logistics business.
+Gross margin declined eight basis points to 5.36% in the third quarter of 2010 from 5.44% in the third quarter of 2009.
+The decline year-over-year was primarily attributable to a greater mix of lower-margin products as well as more competitive environments in certain markets and our limited use of pricing as one component of our efforts to drive profitable sales growth.
 We continuously evaluate and modify our pricing policies and certain terms, conditions and credit offered to our customers on a transaction-by-transaction basis to reflect general market conditions, available vendor support and strategic opportunities to grow market share and to optimize our profitability and return on capital.
 These modifications may result in some volatility in our gross margin, but we continue to manage our margin profile and the various factors therein.
-Increased competition or any retraction from the early economic recovery or softness in economies throughout the world may hinder our ability to maintain and/or improve gross margins from the levels realized in recent periods.
+Increased competition or any weakening of economies throughout the world may hinder our ability to maintain and/or improve gross margins from the levels realized in recent periods.